braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 ## Step 6: Review and deploy {#review-and-deploy-push}

-After you’ve finished building the last of your campaign or Canvas, review its details, For campaigns, the final page will give you a summary of the campaign you've just designed.
+After you’ve finished building the last of your campaign or Canvas, review its details.
+For campaigns, the final page will give you a summary of the campaign you've just designed.
 Confirm all the relevant details, make sure you've tested your message, then send it and watch the data roll in!

 Next, check out [Push reporting]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_reporting/) to learn how you can access the results of your push campaign.
 For push notifications, you'll be able to view statistics for the number of messages sent, delivered, bounced, opened, and directly opened.